Usage

 # flatten the data array

-# to send it to the graphics library
+# to send it to a graphics library

 else: